-With the National Cyber Strategy, the rise of regulations like the CCPA and GDPR, the future for a compliance-based CISO is a patchwork of cross-border regulations that will result in further fractionation of an already siloed cybersecurity organization.
+With the National Cyber Strategy and the rise of regulations, the future for a compliance-based CISO is a patchwork of cross-border regulations that will result in further fractionation of an already siloed cybersecurity organization.
 Without a common set of practices or foundation to build a cyber strategy upon and tie all these regulations together, cybersecurity teams will be continually faced with redundant regulations that vary only slightly and have an immense amount of overlap.
-A compliance-based CISO, though, is bound to an endless list of checkboxes of each new assessment, regardless of its similarity to others.
+A compliance-based CISO, though, is bound to an endless list of checkboxes for each new assessment, regardless of its similarity to others.

 While it can be easy to look at risk management activities from technology or IT perspectives, you may be fighting an uphill battle presenting this to non-technical executives and team members.
 Aligning your cyber strategy and investment in tools with business processes and outcomes allows you to collaborate with other members of the c-suite and the board.
 This alignment shifts the stance of cyber from a hindrance to a means to effectively achieve objectives, furthering business growth and innovation.
 Start by analyzing your most recent risk assessment and asking yourself what identified risks you’re investing the most time and effort in mitigating.
 What are the disruptions caused by those risks if left unprotected?

 Presenting the risks of the organization in a business context empowers non-IT executives and opens up the way the organization assesses and understands risk beyond just technical members.
 The sharing of knowledge helps the entire organization recognize that security is an organization-wide effort that everyone must be aware of and participate in.
 This shift also allows non-technical business leaders to make more informed strategic decisions for their own business units within the context of digital risk.